MTitoS/mario-pyramid-cs50/README.md

 First, the program validate the user input, seeing if he typed a int between 1 and 8, anything besides this is discarded.
 If the user writes a invalid input, the program re-ask how tall will be the pyramid.

 The logic in the pyramid building is a for loop that will iterates X amount of times, X being the user input.
 So in each loop, I will have more iterations to print the blocks and create the spaces.

+If you want to see more details, I did some commentary in the code for each part.